Louise de La Vallière: Les Plaisirs de l'île enchantée

-Between 5 and 14 May 1664, Louis XIV hosted and personally planned a feast called Les Plaisirs de l’île enchantée (‘The Pleasures of the Enchanted Isle’) in Versailles (this was the first major event there).
+Between 5 and 14 May 1664, Louis XIV hosted and personally planned a feast called Les Plaisirs de l’île enchantée ("The Pleasures of the Enchanted Isle") in Versailles.
 It was officially dedicated to Queen Maria Theresa and the Queen Mother, but secretly addressed to La Vallière.
 She was present and seated at the royal table, even though she was no longer a member of the Orléans household.
-In June, Louis and his mother had an argument; the Queen Mother reminded her son of the ‘peril to his salvation’.
-Crying, he told his mother that he was ‘sometimes’ ashamed but that his ‘passions had become stronger than his reason’ and he was no longer trying to end his affair.
+In June, Louis and his mother had an argument, where the Queen Mother reminded her son of the "peril to his salvation".
+Crying, he told his mother that he was "sometimes" ashamed but that his "passions had become stronger than his reason", so he was no longer trying to end his affair.